 In addition to a fully-funded graduate education, Fellows gain ongoing personal and professional development.
 They also receive a $25,000 stipend distributed over the 14 months of the program, health insurance, a book stipend, and assistance with relocation to their mentorship sites.
-Fellows also receive travel and lodging at NUF’s annual leadership conference in January.
+Fellows also receive travel and lodging at their mid-year retreat in January.

 How are special needs – such as disabilities – for Fellows handled?

 National Urban Fellows complies with all government guidelines and regulations as they apply to individuals with disabilities.
 Georgetown University provides assistance and accommodations as required by Federal law.
 Under the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973, Georgetown University’s Academic Resource Center assesses accommodations for students with disabilities based on documentation from a medical professional.

 How are previously scheduled commitments – such as a vacation – handled during the Fellowship year?